Suella Braverman deserves ‘second chance’ as Home Secretary, says Tory chairman

 An allegation of Ms Braverman having been investigated by Government officials after the leaking of a story involving the security services also emerged.

+Conservative MP Mark Pritchard, who used to sit on Parliament’s Intelligence and Security Committee, said a “breakdown” in trust between MI5 and Ms Braverman must be “sorted ASAP”.

+And Caroline Nokes, who chairs the Commons Women and Equalities Committee, backed opposition calls for an inquiry.

-Mr Sunak brought her back into the Cabinet despite her resignation after she was caught sending a Tory backbencher a sensitive document from a personal email account.
+Mr Sunak brought Ms Braverman back into the Cabinet despite her resignation after she was caught sending a Tory backbencher a sensitive document from a personal email account.

 Mr Zahawi defended her reappointment, arguing that she admitted the “mistake” and resigned “immediately”, a characterisation disputed by officials.